intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-configuration-basics-react.md

 ![Tabs](unity-configuration-basics-react/images/image30.png)

-`TemplateSet` configuration is used to assign the search templates for the tab:
+`TemplateSet` configuration is used to assign the search templates for the tab. `TemplateSet ID` should match the ID of the tab and end with “-templates-set”:

 ![TemplateSet](unity-configuration-basics-react/images/image31.png)

-`TemplateSet ID` should match the ID of the tab and end with “-templates-set”

 Assign Roles to the Tab: